nrebhun/nrebhun.github.io/projects.md

 ## Machine Learning Research Project
 ---

-#### **Python, C++, MatLab, Java** | *April 2014 - Present*
+#### **Python, C++, MatLab, Java** | *April 2014 - March 2015*

 With oversight and mentoring from Dr. Ehsan Kamalinejad, Professor of Mathematics at CSU East Bay, and alongside Anthony Becker ([@b_cker]), the purpose of this research work is to explore the realm of Artificial Intelligence and Machine Learning, and their real-world applications.

-Currently, I am working purely with Dr. Kamalinejad on a utility which gathers data from [Rate My Professors] and tries to predict whether or not you will enjoy taking a course with a professor.
-At the moment, I am utilizing  Python, [Beautiful Soup], and [SQLite] to retrieve and store data.
+I worked primarily with Dr. Kamalinejad on a utility which gathers data from [Rate My Professors] and tries to predict whether or not you will enjoy taking a course with a professor.
+The technologies utilized include Python, [Beautiful Soup], and [SQLite] for data collection and storage.

 ## GameGame, the Game
 ---